philippeitis/cpsc312-project/README.md

 - [server.pl](prolog/server.pl): This file provides a basic REST API, where users can define, find, and delete functions.
 Responses are currently served as a formatted line of text.
 - [string_op.pl](prolog/string_op.pl): This file provides functions for common string operations, including subsequence detection, substring matching, Levenshtien distance, and joining lists of strings.

+For usage details, go to `How to test and run the code: Prolog`.
 <!-- Replace this with a description of your proof-of-concept.
 This may be as short as a few paragraphs, or it may be longer.
 It should **definitely** take less than 4 minutes to read carefully and thoroughly, though working through and running the code may take an extra 4 minutes.
 (Your guidance and links should make it easy for us to work through the code.)